Meeting and surpassing all audience expectations every day.

 And he didn't mean funny.

-He said, this is this is an unwarranted hysteria.
+He said, this is an unwarranted hysteria.

 Every branch of government signed off on this.